Do you want to donate, but are feeling strapped for cash? You’re not alone.

 Last year a Vancity report found the percentage of British Columbians making charity donations dropped 20% over the last five years.

-Here are nine tips to ways to make the most of your charity donations, no matter what your income level all year:
+Here are nine tips to make the most of your charity donations, no matter what your income level all year:

 1. Budget for donations